csbhr/FFHQ-UV/README_rgb_fitting.md

 ```
 run_rgb_fitting_realy.sh  # Please refer to this script for detailed configuration
 ```
-- To calculate the evaluation metrics of REALY benchmark, please refer to the [official repository](https://github.com/czh-98/REALY).
+- To calculate the evaluation metrics of REALY benchmark, please follow the instructions of the [official repository](https://github.com/czh-98/REALY).
 One should sign **Agreement** for downloading the benchmark data.

 ## A new version of RGB fitting